eadorin/target-enhancements/readme.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### Color Settings

+This module uses the [color settings](https://github.com/ardittristan/VTTColorSettings) library like a dependency.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### FXMaster

+This module uses the [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) library like a dependency.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Usage & features